-Access control lists contain the names and passwords of the users to which they provide permissions.
+<MULTA>Access control lists contain the names and passwords of the users to which they provide permissions.

-By default, nonadministrative users cannot change permissions on the files they create.
+By default, non-administrative users cannot change permissions on the files they create.

 By default, changing permissions on a folder will result in similar changes of permissions on a file inside that folder.